Amy Griffin

 For online sessions, you will need access to a good internet connection and a device that has a camera; this could be a computer, tablet or phone.
 For telephone counselling you will need to be in a good signal area.
 Having a private space to talk from is important and I suggest that headphones could be helpful.

-I would usually meet clients on a weekly basis but fortnightly is also an option; together we can weigh up the pro's and con's.
-I find the clients often want the flexibility of not always meeting on the same day and time each week which I can accommodate - I use an online booking system which enables you to pick a day and time that suits you.
+I would usually meet clients on a weekly basis but less regular is also an option; together we can weigh up the pro's and con's.
+I find people often want the flexibility of not always meeting on the same day and time each week which I can accommodate - I use an online booking system which enables you to pick a day and time that suits you.